Fork me on GitHub

 <skipRunOnIncremental> boolean -

-When this plugin is executed as part of an m2e incremental build and this option is set to true, skip the execution of this plugin.
+When this plugin is executed as part of an incremental build (such as me2) and this option is set to true, skip the execution of this plugin.

 For the m2e integration, this plugin is configured by default to run on incremental builds.
 When having a project opened in Eclipse, this recreates the minified files every time a source file is changed.